The hope for future drugs

 "Despite increasing momentum in Alzheimer's research, we still have two main obstacles to overcome.
 First, we need volunteers for clinical trials.
 Volunteering to participate in a study is one of the greatest ways someone can help move Alzheimer's research forward.
 Second, we need a significant increase in federal research funding.
 Investing in research now will cost our nation far less than the cost of care for the rising number of Americans who will be affected by Alzheimer's in coming decades."

-- Bill Thies, Ph.D., Chief Medical and Scientific Officer, Alzheimer's Association
+- Bill Thies, Ph.D., Senior Scientist in Residence, Alzheimer's Association

 Targets for future drugs